wo-language/wo/justifications.md

 `for index := range nums {}`

 I see this as "memorized information"; it's arbitrary.
-There's no way of knowing it's "for the indices in the range of a collection" or "for the values in the range of a collection" without seeing it before.
-Since people are used to that way, switching it could be confusing, but I don't really want to rely on that when offering alternative design.
+There's no way of knowing whether it's "for the indices in the range of a collection" or "for the values in the range of a collection" without seeing it before.
+Since people are used to that way, switching it could be confusing, but I don't really want to rely on something like that when my goal is to offer an alternative design.
 Additionally, `for value : values` is the common pattern seen in other languages anyway, so it shouldn't really be surprising that `for i : values` isn't actually the index when taken out of the context of Go.

 I chose to make it the **value** by default as it would be more common and intuitive as one seems to want to ignore the index by nature of using the enhanced "for an item *in* items", possibly opting for a traditional `for i = 0; i < len; i++` otherwise, or just using `for i, _ : values {}` for access to the index.